‘Destiny’: Xur’s Exotic Goods For Jan. 13, Bad Juju Weekend At The Reef

 Destiny players will also have the option between the “Fastball” perk for increased grenade throw distance and “Momentum Transfer” for bonus melee energy on grenade hits.
 Plus, there’s the choice of faster reloads for Pulse Rifles or Machine Guns.

 An extra Tripmine Grenade in PVP is invaluable, which makes this a must pick-up for Destiny Gunslingers who don’t have this Exotic piece yet.
-The 130 max Discipline roll turns in a 90 percent T12 roll, which points to a re-roll for those seeking the coveted T12 stats..
+The 130 max Discipline roll turns in a 90 percent T12 roll, which points to a re-roll for those seeking the coveted T12 stats.

 Voidfang Vestments